 By completing a searching, fearless, honest, and thorough Resentment Inventory we are examining the four dimensions of our existence: physical, mental, emotional, and spiritual.
+(BUT only the fourth dimension, the "spiritual", is rooted in Truth.)
 Column 1 of this inventory deals with the physical - Who or what we're mad at.
 Column 2 deals with the mental - What we THINK they did to us.
 Column 3 deals with the emotional - What we FELT when they supposedly wronged us.
 And finally, Column 4 rockets us into the spiritual dimension, revealing the "exact nature of our wrongs" - the truth about what really happened.
-It usually reveals to me how my faulty thinking caused me to take actions, which got the "ball rolling" in the first place.
-With nearly ALL resentment, our view of the first 3 columns can be transformed into a new and peaceful perspective when the truth of the fourth column is revealed.
+It usually reveals to me how my faulty thinking caused me to take actions which got the "ball rolling" in the first place.
+With 99% percent of the resentments I've heard about (both in myself and in those I've work with) the first 3 columns can be transformed when the truth of the fourth column is revealed.
+Truth is always present at the core of our Being even when we are unconscious to it or when it's blocked off by a lie.